Responsive web design

 Source

 This approach adjusts the dimensions of the elements proportionally to the screen size.
-This works well as long as the screens do not become too wide or too narrow – but smartphones in particular have extremely different widths and heights due to their narrow structure and because they can be used both horizontally and vertically.
+This works well as long as the screens are not too wide or too narrow – but smartphones in particular have extremely different widths and heights due to their narrow design and because they can be used both horizontally and vertically.
 A purely fluid design approach would thus lead to extremely wide or narrow columns or elements.

 Source